Office of Civic Engagement

 The Office of Civic Engagement (OCE) exists to provide the resources, services, and support necessary to ensure student representation in decisions that impact students at the university, local, state, and federal levels; to promote effective citizenship and civic engagement through services, programs, and collaboration.

-The OCE is located in Viking Union 505 near the Viking Union Gallery.
+The OCE is located in Viking Union 519 near the Student Government offices.
 Follow us on Instagram and Facebook for information about FREE events, jobs, elections, and more!
-Fill out this quick google form to get involved.
+Fill out this quick Google Form to get involved.

 Components of the OCE